U.S. begins to pull forces from Syria, officials see full withdrawal

 Islamic State is also widely expected to revert to guerilla tactics once it no longer holds territory.
 A U.S. withdrawal could open Trump up to criticism if Islamic State reemerged.

-Trump has previously lambasted his predecessor, Barack Obama, for the withdrawal of U.S. forces from Iraq that preceded an unraveling of the Iraqi armed forces.
+Trump has previously lambasted Obama for the withdrawal of U.S. forces from Iraq that preceded an unraveling of the Iraqi armed forces.
 Iraqi forces collapsed in the face of Islamic State’s advance into the country in 2014.

 A pullout would allow other countries, like Iran, to increase their influence in Syria, experts said.